British Gurkhas Nepal

 British Gurkhas Nepal (BGN) is an administrative organisation responsible for personnel serving with the Brigade of Gurkhas as part of the British Army.

 History

 Following generations of territorial disputes between the successors of Prithvi Narayan Shah, King of the Gorkha Kingdom, and the East India Company a peace treaty was signed in 1816 which allowed Nepalese nationals to volunteer for service in the East India Company's Army.
 BGN fell under the responsibility of HQ 4th Division in Aldershot in 2011 when Support Command (now Regional Command) took over that role.

 Operations

 The mission of BGN is to deliver Gurkha recruitment, provide local support to the soldier and ex-servicemen and maintain Disaster Relief preparedness within resources in order to support Firm Base activity in Nepal.
+In addition to undertaking recruitment for the British Army, BGN also has responsibility for running the recruitment process for the Gurkha Contingent of the Singapore Police Force.

 BGN is commanded by a full colonel, who also serves as the defence attaché at the British Embassy in Kathmandu, and operates from three locations within Nepal: